wisetime-io/pbts-grpc-transcoder/README.md

 ## Reverse Transcoding

-That's great.
-We can now communicate with a gRPC service through plain HTTP/1 and JSON.
+That's great, we can now communicate with a gRPC service through plain HTTP/1 and JSON.
 However, we have lost our strongly typed calls and messages and are now dealing with ad hoc HTTP requests and hand-crafted JSON.

 What if we could still make fully-typed RPC calls to the server while still going over HTTP/1 with JSON payloads?
 We would like to use [protobuf.js with TypeScript](https://github.com/protobufjs/protobuf.js#pbts-for-typescript) to call our service like this: